-As a travel agent, I sent quite a few families to the Costa Brava; it seemed to have the perfect mix of culture, beaches, food and weather as well as short flight times and easy transfers.
+For family holidays, the Costa Brava has the perfect mix of culture, beaches, food and weather as well as short flight times and easy transfers.
 Although this part of Spain is the birthplace of the original package holiday for Brits, Germans and other northern Europeans, the high rise resorts are restricted to the southern stretch around Lloret de Mar while the rest of the coast is less affected.
-Indeed, the area we stayed in was patronised predominantly by Spanish (particularly at the weekends) plus a few French as we were only 50 miles from the border.
+Indeed, the area we stayed in was patronised predominantly by Spanish (particularly at the weekends) plus a few French as we were only 50 miles from the French border.
 It was fairly quiet in June but the glut of empty restaurants and cafes did make me feel that we were visiting during the calm before the storm.
 I’m not sure I would be so keen to visit in August when the beaches are packed and the temperatures hit 40 degrees.

 One of the obvious attractions of holidaying abroad is sampling the local cuisine.
 Unfortunately one of my children is rather fussy so I was expecting to patronise the ubiquitous Italian restaurants.
 Imagine my delight therefore on visiting Mas Oliver, a charming eatery in Palafrugell which, as well as offering an impressive €12 three course menu del dia, serves up the Catalan botifarra, every British child’s favourite meal, pork sausages with potatoes.